d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Batch normalization is applied to individual layers (optionally, to all of them) and works as follows:
-In each training iteration, within each minibatch, we first normalize the inputs by subtracting its mean and dividing by its standard error.
+In each training iteration,
-Next, we apply a scaling coefficient and a scaling offset on the normalized inputs, for the purpose of easier training.
+we first normalize the inputs (of batch normalization) by subtracting their mean and dividing by their standard deviation, where both are estimated based on the statistics of the current minibatch.
-Last, we compute the outputs by the given activation function.
+Next, we apply a scaling coefficient and a scaling offset.
-Due to the above *normalization* based on *batch* statistics, *batch normalization* derives its name.
+It is precisely due to this *normalization* based on *batch* statistics that *batch normalization* derives its name.

 Note that if we tried to apply BN with minibatches of size $1$, we would not be able to learn anything.